-With proper planning you may receive the medical and custodial care you need while receiving government entitlement benefits such as Medicaid, and preserving assets for your spouse.
+With the proper planning you may receive the medical and custodial care you need while receiving government entitlement benefits such as Medicaid and preserving assets for your spouse.
 In most cases, the earlier you start planning, the better.

-Makofsky & Associates, P.C. has handled asset protection and Medicaid issues for clients on Long Island and throughout New York State since 1991.
+Makofsky Law Group, P.C. has handled asset protection and Medicaid issues for clients on Long Island and throughout New York State since 1991.
 We will take the time necessary to thoroughly review your case and determine the best legal strategy for you and your family.

-Without proper planning the need for long-term health care and burdensome estate taxes can potentially reduce your assets.
-We can choose from a variety of asset protection tools to find the strategy that fits you best:
+Without proper planning, the need for long-term health care can potentially reduce your assets.
+We can choose from a variety of asset protection tools to find the strategy that fits you best.

-- Protecting Your Assets: You may be able to protect your assets, including your home, in the event you need long-term care; trusts, including irrevocable living trusts, promissory notes, special types of annuities; the right of spousal refusal; deeds with retained life estates and other creative planning techniques.
-These may all be part of an effective Medicaid planning strategy.
+You may be able to protect your assets, including your home, in the event you need long-term care by using one or more of the following: trusts, including irrevocable living trusts; promissory notes; special types of annuities; the right of spousal refusal; deeds with retained life estate; and other creative planning techniques.

 Se Fala Português